vsariola/fluxerator/README.md

 ## What was learned this time

-- DirectSound gives far better sync accuracy than mmsystem.h; there's annoying latency in mmsystem.h.
+- DirectSound gives far better sync accuracy than the mmsystem.h I used in the previous intro.
+In the previous intro, there was a very annoying latency in mmsystem.h, but this might be dependend on the system configuration and what compatibility settings the intro is ran on.
 Gargaj was kind enough to show how to use DirectSound.
 Primary buffers are not needed; DirectSound creates one automatically.
-Thus, setting up a buffer and playing sound is almost as little bytes as using mmsystem.h.
-In 2023, no-one who cares about sync accuracy should use the old method.
+Thus, setting up a buffer and playing sound is almost as little bytes as using mmsystem.h, so I believe DirectSound is the better way to go.
 - Glow: glow can be accumulated in the raymarcher map function with glow += a/(b+d*d), where a and b are constants and d is the SDF distance to object.
 The glow can be then later added to the pixel color with color